Photo Source: CLP Group & SASAC

 About Us

-South China Towing is a joint venture formed by PSA Marine (Pte) Ltd., Mitsui O.S.K.
-Lines, Ltd. and Tokyo Kisen Co.
-Ltd. in 1987.
+South China Towing is a joint venture formed by Mitsui O.S.K.
+Lines, Ltd., Tokyo Kisen Co.
+Ltd. and Sembawang Towing Company Private Limited in 1987.
 South China Towing provides harbour and coastal towage services to ships calling at Hong Kong.
 In addition, its services include deep-sea towage, salvage support, marine consultancy, ship management and shipping agency.

 South China Towing is well-placed in delivering cost-effective while safe and reliable towage service to its customer.
 Experienced shore staff and crew and a modern fleet of tugs are the key to South China Towing’s success.
 Confidently, South China Towing has reached a level where “You name a tow, we supply the vessels and expertise.”